Easy Ways to Keep Your Dachshund Healthy

 I took him to Petco for his Birthday to pick out a toy and the lady at the checkout gave him a special dog cookie for free.
 I thought it was so nice, but Reno threw up the rest of the night.

-My vet recommended that I add some probiotics to his diet to help him with his digestive issues.
+My vet recommended that I add some dog probiotics to his diet to help him with his digestive issues, and they really did help.

 Homemade Dog Food